Thank You (Boyz II Men song)

 "Thank You" is a song by American R&B/soul group Boyz II Men, released in February 1995 by Motown as the third single from their second studio album, II (1994).
 The song was co-produced by Dallas Austin and Boyz II Men.
 It reached number 21 on the US Billboard Hot 100 chart and also reached number 17 on the Billboard Hot R&B Singles chart.
 Worldwide, the song entered the top 20 in New Zealand and the top 40 in Australia, Canada, France, and the United Kingdom.
 The album version of the song is a cappella, consisting only of sounds created by the human voice.

 Critical reception

 Dave Sholin from the Gavin Report wrote, "Coming to the end of the road for ballads (at least until this track peaks), Motown's most successful and exciting act in decades turns up the heat.
 Slow jammin' or slammin' it, the Boyz's sound is hard to top."
 Gill Whyte from Smash Hits gave it four out of five, adding, "It's another yo-ho gospel number with bottom-wobbling harmonies, obligatory hand-clapping and big vocals stretched to their emotional limit from the Boyz-with-matching-shirts-done-up-to-their-fat-necks.
 This one, quelle surprise, is a homage to the woman in his life. [...]
-Still, it's pretty darned funky with lots of fance, jazzy twiddly bits, and this is the moog flava mix, so you can bet your hymn book that means it's damned cool.
+Still, it's pretty darned funky with lots of fancy, jazzy twiddly bits, and this is the moog flava mix, so you can bet your hymn book that means it's damned cool.
 Er, and it is!"